6 Android Auto Tips and Tricks: Here’s What You Can Do

 1. Take Advantage of Google Assistant

-This is the most vital tip for mastering Android Auto.
-Not only does it let you access information quickly, it’s the safest way to do so while driving.
+Android Auto’s voice commands, powered by Google Assistant, are vital for mastering the feature.
+Not only does Google Assistant let you access information quickly, but it’s the safest way to do so while driving.
 You don’t have to reach over to your phone to skip a song, ask a question, or place a call.

-Make sure you have this enabled by opening Android Auto, then sliding out the left menu and choosing Settings.
+To make sure you have voice commands enabled, open Android Auto, slide out the left menu, and choose Settings.
 Tap “Ok Google” detection and make sure you have While driving turned on.
 As long as you have Android Auto open, Google Assistant will respond even if you have the screen turned off.

-Everything Google Assistant can do normally, it can do while you’re driving too.
+Many of the most useful Google Assistant commands work while you’re driving too.
 Of course, not all of this is relevant in the car, but try some of these queries next time you’re on the road: